gameofdatas/datalake/readme.md

 Welcome to the In-House Data Lake project!
 This comprehensive data lake solution empowers organizations to efficiently manage and process data in real-time.
 It seamlessly captures Change Data Capture (CDC) records from PostgreSQL using Debezium, streams them to Apache Kafka with Schema Registry, and performs incremental data processing with Apache Hudi.
-Finally, it stores the processed data in a local instance of AWS S3 powered by Localstack.
+Finally, it stores the processed data in MinIO S3 Bucket.
 The entire setup is containerized with Docker for easy deployment, and it requires Docker and Apache Spark 3.4 installed as prerequisites.

 ![](screenshots/diagram.jpg)